aergoio/guide/source/running-node/configure-network.rst

 You can follow this guide to setup a private Aergo blockchain network.

 This guide specifically requires no prior setup, so it should be easy to follow along with a new bare machine running Ubuntu.
 It has been tested with AWS EC2 instances.
-We will setup three block produders, but you can adjust the procedure to any number of BPs.
+We will setup three block producers, but you can adjust the procedure to any number of BPs.

 Per-machine setup
 -----------------